zexa/cult-buy/README.md

 Money {} // from a lib

+enum ImageAssignables {
+  Listing,
+  User,
+}

 Image {
   hash,
   file: File,
   created_at: DateTime,
   modified_at: DateTime,
+  assigned_to: ImageAssignables, // Listing,
+  assigned_at: DateTime,
 }

 File {
+  id,
+  hash,
   source, // AWS S3, FTP,
   link,
   created_at: DateTime,
+  assigned_to: String, // Image,
+  assigned_at: DateTime,
 }

 ShippingAddress {